Froglich/tagtags2/README.md

 ## Expressions

-TagTags 2 supports relatively complex expressions, at a level comparable to those in Excel and other spreadsheet applications.
-Expressions are used in three contexts within the app:
+TagTags 2 supports relatively complex expressions that are used in three contexts within the app:

 1. Construction of unique identifiers within each sheet.
 2. Calculating/transforming values within the calculated data type.